How to Copy Formulas in Excel Using Absolute Cell References

 Absolute Cell References, or adding in dollar signs ($) to your formulas, are absolutely essential when copying across formulas.
 It ensures that a formula will always refer to the same cell each time, rather than changing to another cell each time, for example when doing a multiplication that requires a fixed figure (such as VAT or conversion rates).

-This tip is guaranteed save you time when working with Excel spreadsheets, and is a must-watch before attending our Excel Core Level 2 course.
+This tip is guaranteed save you time when working with Excel spreadsheets.

 Related blogs